SimonMichalowicz/website/README.md

-Documenting development in HTML CSS and JS and website creation Additionally supporting development in git & github
+Documenting development in HTML CSS and JS and website creation.
+Additionally supporting development in git & github.